Navigating Disruptions to Homeschooling

 Hiccups, interruptions, and disruptions to life are inevitable.
 We all face them weekly, if not daily.
 But there are times when the disruptions are so great that we struggle to keep any semblance of focus on our schedules and plans.

-Whether it's a natural disaster like flooding or tornadoes, a major outbreak like the flu or COVID-19, or a local community crisis, the things that go on in the world around us can have a strong impact on our ability to focus and maintain a measure of normalcy in our homes.
+Whether it's a natural disaster like flooding or tornadoes, a major outbreak like the flu or COVID-19, or a local community crisis, the things that go on in the world around us can have a strong impact on our ability to focus on navigating disruptions and maintaining a measure of normalcy in our homes.
 How do we handle it?

 One of the best things we can do for ourselves and our children in times of disruption, however, is to keep life flowing as smoothly and as normally as possible.
-Here are my tips for navigating homeschooling when life around you is disrupted.
+Here are my tips for navigating disruptions when life around you tries to upend your homeschooling efforts.

-How you keep your schedule and plan depends heavily on how your personality approaches scheduling and planner.
+How you keep your schedule and plan while navigating disruptions depends heavily on how your personality approaches scheduling and planner.
 Take our Planner Personality Quiz to discover your planner personality type and learn more about how to work within your personality strengths.

 This was so helpful as I struggle big time with letting distractions in on school time!